sdnewhop/dicom/reports/ORTHANC/ORTHANC_csrf.md

 ## CSRF

 ORTHANC server provides authentication mechanisms.
 It doesn’t implement any CSRF attack prevention methods.
-It allows a remote users to execute the API endpoints via CSRF attack.
+It allows a remote attackers to execute the API endpoints via CSRF attack.

 ### STEPS TO REPRODUCE
 1. Log in to the web application using a web browser.